axxroytovu/archipelago_manuals/Team Fortress 2/README.md

 ### Optional Settings

 - MvM Enabled: adds MvM maps and game mode to the item pool.
 (Class and Weapon restrictions are disabled for these maps)
+- Shuffle Weapons/Equipment: All weapons and gadgets are added to the item pool (This means you can be an Engineer with either only a PDA and can’t use guns or without a PDA and can’t build buildings or a Spy that can’t cloak or disguise [Disguise Kit can’t be in the starting weapon pool])
-- Full Loadout: All classes start with a full loadout instead of one random weapon
+- Full Loadout: All classes start with a full loadout instead of one random weapon (Only applies to the Shuffle Weapon/Equipment setting)

 ## Game Modes